Write Display Color to USD

 NSI, additionally, if you MMB over an Item Name in MEOW, you will be able to see

 # Use as a Renderer Primvar

-Primitive variable can be also read by the renderer, such as:
+Primitive variable can be also queried in a shading network and fed to the renderer, you can use noses such as:

 Additionally you can see it in Many other applications, such as Unity and Unreal Engine: